 The Speed Advantage

 A typical cannabis retail operation runs on thin margins.
-A 10% improvement in checkout efficiency or a 5% reduction in compliance callbacks adds real profit.
-If AI can deliver that while reducing the compliance headache, most operators will take it.
+Even modest improvements in inventory, staffing, and customer-service workflows can matter.
+If AI can deliver that while reducing the compliance headache, most operators will want the advantage.

 The Compliance Blindspot